California Medical Malpractice Laws & Statute of Limitations

 Limits on Attorney's Fees in California Medical Malpractice Cases

-In some medical malpractice cases, the defendant may argue that you are at least in part liable for causing your own injuries by, for example, failing to follow a health care professional's instructions.
+In some medical malpractice cases, the defendant may argue that you are at least in part responsible for your own injuries by, for example, failing to follow a health care professional's instructions.
 If you go to trial and are found to be partially liable, that finding will reduce or even eliminate your damage award, depending on state law.

 California follows a "pure comparative negligence" rule.
 This means that, if you are found to bear some negligence with respect to your injury, illness, or medical condition, your award of damages is diminished in proportion to your fault.
 If, for example, you were awarded $100,000 in damages, but were found 20% at fault, your damages would be reduced to $80,000.